 The following figures and descriptive paragraphs were inserted from NOAA Tides and Currents website.
-Error!
-Reference source not found. and Figure 30 show the monthly mean sea level without the regular seasonal fluctuations due to coastal ocean temperatures, salinities, winds, atmospheric pressures, and ocean currents.
+Figure 30 shows the monthly mean sea level without the regular seasonal fluctuations due to coastal ocean temperatures, salinities, winds, atmospheric pressures, and ocean currents.
 The long-term linear trend is also shown, including its 95% confidence interval.
 The plotted values are relative to the most recent Mean Sea Level datum established by CO-OPS.
-The calculated trends for all stations are available as a table in millimeters/year and in feet/century (0.3 meters = 1 foot).
+The calculated trends for all stations are available as a table in millimeters/year and in feet/century.
 If present, solid vertical lines indicate times of any major earthquakes in the vicinity of the station and dashed vertical lines bracket any periods of questionable data or datum shift.

-The relative sea level rise trend around Wake Island is 2.06 millimeters/year with a 95% confidence interval of ± 0.41 mm/yr based on monthly mean sea level data from 1950 to 2020 which is equivalent to a change of 0.68 feet in 100 years (Figure 30).
+The relative sea level trend is 2.16 millimeters/year with a 95% confidence interval of +/-0.4 mm/yr based on monthly mean sea level data from 1950 to 2021, which is equivalent to a change of 0.71 feet in 100 years (Figure 30).